ThomasVrancken/info9023-mlops/labs/lab1/README.md

 git clone <repository_url>
 ```

-3. **Branch management**: create a new branch, switch between branches, and delete branches.
+3. **Branch management**: create a new branch and switch between branches.
 - Create a new branch:
     ```bash
     git checkout -b <branch_name>